-Many people who visit Hawai’i, especially for the first time, comment on how laid back the lifestyle is here.
-The pace most locals and residents move at seems slower than what people expect or are used to.
+Many people who visit Hawai’i, especially for the first time, comment on how laid-back the lifestyle is here.
+The pace most locals and residents move seems slower than what people expect or are used to.

 You may even see a bumper sticker warning visitors or even rambunctious residents to, “Slow DOWN!
 This ain’t the Mainland!”

 But, if we stepped back just 200 years ago – what would we see?

 We would see an age when Hawaiians had hours each day to be keen observers of the natural world around them.
 They became closely attuned to all that surrounded them.
 Rain and wind became like family.
 Certain types of rain or wind would visit regularly.

 There are close to 300 names for rain, which means there are nearly 300 types of rain in Hawai’i.
 THAT is a big rain family.

 In the days gone by, this was one of the many channels for the Hawaiian people’s creativity.
 Bringing their natural world and their surroundings into their language could more accurately reflect their environment and lifestyle.

 In today’s blog, we use the many names for rain to illustrate how the Hawaiian language is a living, breathing part of Hawaii’s culture.
 The relationship between the people, the land, and the language is a manifestation of this.

 It displays the culture’s deep connection to nature.